Return to on-site working

 I supervise a postgraduate research student.
 Can I ask them to return?

-If you are in a department that is reopening on-site research facilities under the Return to On-site Working (RTOSW) programme, your Head of Department will confirm the local process for asking whether a postgraduate research student can return.
-Students may only return if they are willing and able to do so, and the department can accommodate them safely in the workspace.
+If you are in a department that is re-opening on-site research facilities under the Return to On-site Working (RTOSW) programme, your Head of Department will confirm the local process for asking whether a postgraduate research student can return.
+Before Michaelmas Term, PGR students may only return if they are willing and able to do so, and the department can accommodate them safely in the workspace.
 Divisions have developed protocols for managing this process at the local level.
 These protocols must be followed in all cases.